ava11235/ava11235.github.io/index.md

-Hi, I'm Ava.
+Hi, I'm Cloud Coach Ava.
 Welcome to my blog, Head in the Clouds.

 I blog about technology, especially about AWS Cloud, AI and ML.